ocaml/dune/doc/ocaml-ecosystem.rst

 The OCaml ecosystem is not monolithic: the compiler and tools are not maintained by the same entities.
 As such, it can be difficult to understand the history and roles of the various pieces of this ecosystem.
-The goal of this page is to give a quick overview of the situation and of the role that Dune plays in it.
+The goal of this page is to give a quick overview of the situation and the role that Dune plays in it.

 The OCaml Compiler Distribution: Compiling and Linking